-- 1 The default IP address is 192.168.1.1 - 2 If you changed the IP address, you might be able to find the IP address of the Zyxel Device by looking up the IP address of your computer's default gateway.
+- 1 The default IP address is 192.168.1.1. - 2 If you changed the IP address, you might be able to find the IP address of the Zyxel Device by looking up the IP address of your computer's default gateway.
 To do this in Microsoft Windows, click Start > Run, enter cmd, and then enter ipconfig.
-The IP address of the Default Gateway might be the IP address of the Zyxel Device, depending on your network environment. - 3 If this does not work, reset the Zyxel Device to its factory defaults.
+The IP address of the Default Gateway might be the IP address of the Zyxel Device, depending on your network environment. - 3 If this does not work, reset the Zyxel Device to its factory defaults. - Locate a small hole labeled RESET on the Zyxel Device.